-Subsection 3.1 identifies the minimum responsibilities that shall be discharged by an OAIS.
-Subsection 3.2 gives some examples of mechanisms to discharge these responsibilities, although not all of these will be applicable to all OAISes, and 1.5 provides references to some relevant standards.
+Subsection 3.2 is normative and identifies the minimum responsibilities that shall be discharged by an OAIS.
+Subsection 3.3 gives some examples of mechanisms to discharge these responsibilities, although not all of these will be applicable to all OAISes.
+The rest of this section is non-normative.